What happens to your loan when you separate?

 - If the above two options fail to ensure complete recovery, the member must ensure they have signed and returned to the Secretariat a revised loan agreement complete with post separation contact details prior to discharge.

 Should a member ultimately renege on finalising their Trust liability, the matter will be referred to a Collection Agency and, under the terms of the loan agreement, additional collection costs will be charged to the member.
 Additionally, members may ultimately be ‘listed’ and thus the ability to attract credit impacted.
-For example, if applying for a bank loan and a credit check is conducted – that credit check will reveal the applicant is a ‘risk’ given the default on finalising the Trust liability.Click here to apply online today.
+For example, if applying for a bank loan and a credit check is conducted – that credit check will reveal the applicant is a ‘risk’ given the default on finalising the Trust liability.Click here to Contact Us.